-The Centre for Building Sustainable Value houses four Labs: Circular economy, innovation, sustainable finance, and net-zero.
+The Centre for Building Sustainable Value houses four Labs: Circular Economy, Innovation North, Sustainable Finance, and Net Zero.
 These priorities are necessary to transform systems in Canada and globally.

 Nested with the BSV Centre, four labs provide the toolbox for investigating systems and advancing evidence-based solutions.
 These four labs were established recognising the importance of transitioning organizations and economy to net-zero GHG emissions and circular models, catalyzing innovation, and new financial instruments as key tools for accelerating these transitions.